lperichon/derose_martinez_blog/wp-content/plugins/add-link-to-facebook/readme.txt

 = U25 Can I add links to multiple walls? =

-One WordPress user can only add links to one wall OR one page OR one group, even if that user happens to have multiple sites (which is possible within a network site).
-Adding the same link to more than one wall may lead to difficulties with Facebook as this can be seen as spam.
-It may also be a violation of the [Facebook Platform Policies](http://developers.facebook.com/policy/ "Facebook Platform Policies").
+This feature is only available in the [Pro version](http://www.faircode.eu/al2fbpro/) of the plugin.

-= U26 Why are liker names not displayed? =
+= U26 Why doesn't the like button show all likes?
+Why are liker names not displayed? =

 The option *Show likers below the post text* shows the names of the people that liked the *link* the plugin added on Facebook.
-The like button is a standard Facebook like button which is not connect to links added by the plugin (this is not possible).
+The like button on your website is a standard Facebook like button which is not connected to the link added by the plugin (in fact there may not even have been added a link).
-The like button is connected to the *page* on which it is displayed.
+The like button is connected to the *post* (page) on which it is displayed.
-So, people that click on the like button are displayed within the like button (depending on how the like button is setup), but not as people that liked an added link.
+Unfortunately there is no way to connect the likes of the *link* to the post and the likes of the *post*, since Facebook consider these as different objects.

-= U27 I don't want to display a single comment from Facebook on WordPress =
+= U27 I want pink links! ;-) =

-Trash the comment, but leave it in the trash folder.
-If you delete the comment permanently, the plugin will copy the comment again from Facebook.
-From version 1.99 comments can be deleted permanently.
+How, when and where links, comments, etc appear on your wall/page/group is entirely determined by Facebook.
+Only a few link properties can be set by the plugin.
+See [here](https://developers.facebook.com/docs/reference/api/link/) for the official documentation.

+The social plugins, such as the like box, comments plugin and activity feed, seem to be part of your website, but in reality these plugins run on Facebook.
+This means the appearance and behavior of these plugins can only be changed by Facebook.

-= U28 Can I display the widget on every page? =
+= U28 Can I display the widget / social plugins on every page? =

-This is not directly possible.
-The plugin is a multi-user plugin.
-Only on single posts/pages an author can be determined, which is needed to get the correct settings (layout, link, etc).

-However, there is a workaround: choose a post/page you want to tie the widget to and use one or more of the shortcodes to display what you want, see question U23 for more details.

-You probably want to enable the option *Execute shortcodes in widgets*.
+Yes, enable the widget option *Show everywhere using my settings*

 = U29 How can I use the Facebook registration form/login button? =